Philosophy: Who Needs It by Ayn Rand

 • Prosper by treating others as individuals, trading value for value

-This aligns with some of my other favourite philosophers including Erich Fromm, Carl Jung, Abraham Maslow and my late Dad, Jeff Cartwright, who have uncovered fundamental truths about human nature, our connection to each other and our existence in the wider Universe as a basis upon which to design the building blocks needed to create living environments that focus on every individual's right to thrive and grow.
+This aligns with some of my favourite philosophers including Erich Fromm, Carl Jung, Abraham Maslow and my late Dad, Jeff Cartwright, who have uncovered fundamental truths about human nature, our connection to each other and our existence in the wider Universe as a basis on which to design the building blocks needed to create living environments that focus on every individual's right to thrive and grow.

 Philosophy: Who Needs It by Ayn Rand - Book Review by Sue Cartwright, Spiral Leaf